 IT’S ALL ABOUT CASH FLOW…the finance team is in the driver’s seat.

 In this strategy, retailers are trying to turn all inventory into cash – there is a value to every piece of merchandise.
 This means that the check has already been written to the supplier and now the retailer must find a way to turn the merchandise into as much money as they can get for the product – assume high discounts and aggressive promotional activity.
-They are on the phone with suppliers trying to get out of future orders to minimize unnecessary expense exposure + seeking as many discounts as they can secure from factories.
+They are on the phone with suppliers trying to get out of future orders to minimize unnecessary expense exposure as well as seeking as many discounts as they can secure from factories.
 Clear visibility of your design supply chain from product concept to customer availability (Read this excellent white paper from Retail TouchPoints and Logility to learn more about Concept to Customer: “How a Concept to Customer Strategy Delivers Seamless Visibility.”) gives you the ability to find opportunities in your supply chain at all levels, to support the advanced decision-making needed to optimize cash flow.

 The number one priority is inventory for cash…

 In stores, we currently have Fall 2019 product that has not made its way through the full clearance cycle and we have initial Spring 2020 merchandise.
 A simplified example of their strategy could look like this:

 Feb.
 Wk2 to April Wk 1 June Wk 2 (MOVE OUT MARKDOWN)

 April Wk 1 to May Wk 2 June Wk 2 to July Wk 2 (MOVE OUT PACKAGE)

 May Wk 2 to June Wk 5 July Wk 2 to Aug Wk 2 (MOVE OUT PACKAGE)